 The Women, Masters and Youth all had their first rounds and we now have provisional results for all 3 divisions.
 There will be more results to come from each of these divisions on Tuesday to find a winner.

-The Youth riders saw 2018 IWT Youth Champion Takara Ishii battle with local young gun Martin Fabres (CHI) and the promising young Argentinian Simbad Lamanuzzi (ARG).
-Takara was clearly on a mission after missing out on the top 16 in the Pro Men because he tore this heat apart.
-Catching more waves than anyone and ripping his turns with fearless ferocity that we have not seen from him.
-Takara totally dominated this first Youth Final.
+The Youth riders saw 2018 IWT Youth Champion, Takara Ishii, battle with local young gun Martin Fabres (CHI) and the promising young Argentinian Simbad Lamanuzzi (ARG).
+Takara was clearly on a mission after missing out on the top sixteen in the Pro Men because he tore this heat apart.
+Catching more waves than anyone, and ripping his turns with fearless ferocity that we have not seen from him.
+Takara totally dominated this first Youth final.
 Martin Fabres is the strongest of the local Chilean young talents and he sailed a solid heat but, surprisingly for a local rider, he did not select great waves for himself and struggled to rack up strong scores as a result.
 Simbad has sailed very well in the IWT Pacasmayo event but he seemed to struggle in these faster more powerful waves, unable to find his rhythm, the speed of this wave throwing off his usual style of riding.
 The youngest of the Youth division is Iñaki who sailed his first wave competition last year at the IWT Chile event run in the excellent but less challenging wave at Mantanzas.
 Iñaki has improved considerably in these last 6 months and we will be watching this young talent very closely in coming years.

 The Masters division saw Angela Cochran (USA) set herself the challenge of a podium amongst the men in this open field.
-Last November Angela entered the Masters for the first time in the Aloha Classic at Ho’okipa on Maui’s north shore (where she lives) and she gave them a serious run for their money breaking into the coveted top 8 of that very deep field of Masters talent in the Mecca of windsurfing.
-She came here confident that she could do well and she did just that by reaching 3rd spot in the first Masters final proving herself to be a dangerous player in any and all divisions.
-Ahead of her in 2nd place was Nicolas Recordan (CHI), with 2018 IWT Masters champion Simeon Glasson taking first thanks to the best wave of the heat, a logo high perfect wall that ran well over 100m.
+Last November Angela entered the Masters for the first time in the Aloha Classic at Ho’okipa on Maui’s north shore (where she lives) and she gave them a serious run for their money breaking into the coveted top eight of that very deep field of Masters talent in the Mecca of windsurfing.
+She came here confident that she could do well and she did just that by reaching third spot in the first Masters final proving herself to be a dangerous player in any and all divisions.
+Ahead of her in second place was Nicolas Recordan (CHI), with 2018 IWT Masters champion Simeon Glasson taking first thanks to the best wave of the heat, a logo high perfect wall that ran well over 100m.
 Topocalma perfection.

-All this has been the prelude to FINALS day which is now upon us.
-The waves are, once again, PERFECT.
+All this has been the prelude to finals day which is now upon us.
+The waves are, once again, perfect.
 The Topocalma Infernal looks like getting complete results today.
 Stay tuned.
 Complete photo album by Alfredo Escobar on Facebook here.